tskit-dev/pyslim/docs/development.rst

 Then, to run the tests to make sure everything is working, do::

-   $ python -m nose tests -vs
+   $ python -m pytest tests

 *Note:* if you use ``python3`` you may need to replace ``python`` with ``python3`` above.